turingschool-examples/challenges/goober.markdown

 * For now we won't worry about the case when a ride begins during Rush but ends after it.
 You can assess Rush rates based on whether a Rush is active __when a ride is completed.__

+## Detailed Rubric

+Subjective evaluation will be made on your work/process according to the following criteria:

+### 1. Satisfactory Progress

+* 4: Developer completes iterations 1 through 9 as well as an additional supporting feature or other fancy pizzazz.
+* 3: Developer completes iterations 1 through 9 with few bugs or missing functionality
+* 2: Developer completes iterations 1-6+ with some bugs or missing functionality
+* 1: Developer struggles to complete initial 6 iterations, or there are significant issues with delivered functionality.

+### 2. Ruby Syntax & Style

+* 4: Developer is able to write Ruby demonstrating a broad/deep understanding of available language features.
+Application demonstrates great understanding of Object-Oriented modeling.
+* 3: Developer is able to write idiomatic and effective Ruby.
+Application makes good use of Object-Oriented modeling with few gaps in class identification and component extraction.
+* 2: Developer is able to accomplish tasks with Ruby code, but lacks attention to broader design and organizational concepts.
+* 1: Developer is generally able to write Ruby, but code is sloppy, disorganized, or poorly factored.

+### 3. Rails Style & API

+* 4: Developer is able to craft Rails features that follow the principles of MVC, push business logic down the stack, and skillfully utilizes ActiveRecord to model application state.
+* 3: Developer generally writes clean Rails features that make smart use of Ruby, with some struggles in pushing logic down the stack.
+The application displays good judgement in modeling the problem as data.
+* 2: Developer struggles with some concepts of MVC
+* 1: Developer struggles with MVC and pushing logic down the stack
+* 0: Developer shows little or no understanding of how to craft Rails applications

+### 4. Testing

+* 4: Developer excels at taking small steps and using the tests for *both* design and verification
+* 3: Developer writes tests that are effective validation of functionality, but don't drive the design
+* 2: Developer uses tests to guide development, but implements more functionality than the tests cover
+* 1: Developer is able to write tests, but they're written after or in the middle of implementation
+* 0: Developer does not use tests to guide development

+### 5. User Interface

+* 4: The application is pleasant, logical, and easy to use
+* 3: The application has many strong pages/interactions, but a few holes in lesser-used functionality
+* 2: The application shows effort in the interface, but the result is not effective
+* 1: The application is confusing or difficult to use

+### 6. Javascript (if applicable)

+* 4: Developer skillfully utilizes client-side development tools and patterns to enhance the application
+* 3: Developer effectively uses Javascript to solve client-side application problems.
+Generally uses the right JS technique for the problem at hand.
+* 2: Developer can accomplish some JS-based tasks, but sometimes struggles with syntax and selecting proper approach
+* 1: Developer struggles to write effective Javascript.
+Code has significant flaws or basic syntax / structure issues.